VOA Broadcasting in Portuguese to Africa

 Programs and Features

-The first half-hour includes Angola Window, which covers the daily lives of Angolans with stringers based in Luanda (the capital) and in all of the country’s provinces.
+The first half-hour includes Angola Window, which covers the daily lives of Angolans with stringers based in Luanda (the capital) and in several of the country’s provinces.
 On weekends, Angola Window focuses on current political issues, as well as social and cultural themes.